Fish River Chain of Lakes, Maine, USA

 Also known as: Portage Lake, Fish River Lake, Saint Froid Lake, Eagle Lake, Cross lake, Mud Lake, Square Lake, Long Lake

-Fish River Chain of Lakes visitor and community guide
+- Fish River Chain of Lakes Map

 For big-lake fishing, Aroostook County’s Fish River Chain of Lakes is the destination of choice.
 Home of Maine’s best landlocked salmon fishery, the lakes are somewhat remote, located near the border of New Brunswick, Canada.
 The eight natural lakes are undammed, making this ideal trout and salmon breeding areas.
 The cottage owners who own or lease land count their lucky stars for the chance to spend happy days on the pristine lakes.